ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 				'linkImage'
 			],
 			insert: {
+				// If this setting is omitted, the editor defaults to `'block'`.
+				// See explanation below.
 				type: 'auto'
 			}
-			// If this setting is omitted, the editor defaults to `block`.
-			// See explanation below.
-		},
+		}
 	} )
 	.then( /* ... */ )
 	.catch( /* ... */ );